LauraLoe/testing/group2_SurvivalAnalysis.md

 To train a multi-task learning model just as many loss functions as tasks are required.
 The model is then trained by backpropagation.
 The fact that the task-specific sub-networks share common hidden layers, allows comprehensive learning.
 Through the shared hidden layers features that are developed in the hidden layers of one task can also be used by other tasks.
 Multi-task learning enables features to be developed to support several tasks which would not be possible if multiple singe-task learning models would be trained on the related tasks in isolation.
 Also some hidden units can specialise on one task, providing information that are not important for the other tasks.
 By keeping the weights to these hidden units small gives these tasks the opportunity to ignore these hidden units. [z]

 With multi-task learning a model can increase its performance due to several reasons.
 By using the data of multiple related tasks multi-task learning increases the sample size that is used to train the model which is a kind of implicit data augmentation.
 The network sees more labels, even though these labels are not the labels from the same task but highly related tasks.
 A model that learns different similar tasks simultaneously is able to learn a more general representation that captures all of the tasks.
 Moreover by learning multiple tasks together the network has to focus on important information rather than task-specific noise.
-The other tasks provide additional evidence for the relevance or irrelevance of the features and help to attract the network´s attention to focus on the important features.
+The other tasks provide additional evidence for the relevance or irrelevance of the features and help to attract the networkВґs attention to focus on the important features.
 Some tasks are harder to learn even by themselves.
 A model can benefit from learning the hard task combined with an easier related task.
 Multi-task learning allows the model to eavesdrop, learn the hard task through the simple related task, and therefore learn the hard task easier and faster than learning the hard task in isolation.
 In addition different related tasks can treat each other as a form of regularisation term since the model has to learn a general representation of all tasks.
 Learning the tasks in a single-task learning approach would bear the risk of overfitting on one task. [a]